 And I didn’t want to be a heart patient anymore.
 One day, in fact, about seven weeks after I’d been discharged from hospital, I marched around the apartment gathering up all the get well cards and bouquets of beautiful flowers that filled each room – and trashed them all.
 (It didn’t work, by the way.
 I still had heart disease, albeit one with a tidy home!)

 What I really wanted was some kind of guarantee that I’d recover perfectly one day very soon.
-But according to psychologist Dr. Lisa Holland, even promising patients that they will “recover” may simply be setting them up for a situation that’s essentially unattainable.
+But according to psychologist Dr. Lisa Holland, even promising patients that we will “recover” may simply be setting us up for a situation that’s essentially unattainable.
+Instead, she warns, all we can do is rebuild our lives and move forward.

 When I read her online essay about recovery, and the story of her own childhood electrocution at age 8, I was thunderstruck by this statement: